culvertsoft/mgen/index_a_functionality.md

  * Add your own IDL parsers through MGen's plug-in architecture
  * Add custom code generators through MGen's plug-in architecture
  * Edit generated code directly, and re-generate!

-Bottom line, MGen let's you build:

- * Accessible, comprehensible, cross-language data models that you come back to later and understand and attach to new (external or your own) interfaces.